FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd February 2021.md

 House at Castlemahon.
 In replying, the Executive Engineer stated that works were carried

-out at this location before Christmas and the area has now been tidied up.--- 11
+out at this location before Christmas and the area has now been tidied up.
+---
+11

 An update on the provision of safety measures along the R522 between Tiermeana Bridge